Sally Priesand: Rabbinic school

 Despite opposition – many said she was at HUC-JIR to marry a rabbi and become a rebbetzin rather than to officiate as a rabbi – she became the first woman at Hebrew Union College to make it to ordination, an accomplishment she credits to her parents and to Rabbi Nelson Glueck, the college's president who died a few months before her ordination.

-Her thesis for her Master of Arts in Hebrew Letters degree, "Historic and Changing Role of the Jewish Woman", published in 1975 under the title Judaism and the New Woman, highlighted the changing role of women in Jewish history and was meant to advance their emancipation in Jewish religious life.
+Her rabbinical thesis, "Historic and Changing Role of the Jewish Woman", published in 1975 under the title Judaism and the New Woman, was intended to encourage women's participation in Judaism.

 It was only many years later that she learned her ordination certificate from HUC had different wording for her title than the certificates of men graduating with her.
 "It came as a shock to me," she noted.
 "When I was ordained I was told I would be getting an empty tube because they had forgotten to change the language to the feminine" on the ordination scroll.
 "I just accepted that.
 When I finally got it I thought the title, which they had changed to 'rav u'morah,' was what all my classmates got, too."
 In actuality, male candidates' certificates identified them by the Reform movement's traditional "morenu harav," or "our teacher the rabbi," while female candidates' certificates only used the term "rav u'morah," or "rabbi and teacher", up until 2016.
 After four years of deliberation, HUC decided to give women a choice of wording beginning in 2016, including the option to have the same wording as men.